fiberseq/fiberseq-smk/README.md

 - `nuc`: Uses the block starts and block lengths in bed12 format to describe the start and end of nucleosomes

 For all records in all the bed files the first and last block position do not reflect real data, they are only there because bed12 format requires the first and last block to match the first and last position of the entire read.

-## Added bam tags and definitions.
-- MSP: methylation sensitive patch, defined as being any stretch of sequence between nucleosomes that has methylation.
-- as: A bam tag with an array of MSP start sites
-- al: A bam tag with an array of MSP lengths
-- ns: A bam tag with an array of nucleosome start sites
-- nl: A bam tag with an array of nucleosome lengths
-- MM/ML: Bam tags for sorting m6a and 5mC methylation information.
-See the SAM spec for details.

 # TODO
 - [ ] Add a sample tag to the bam header.